Shakir-007/Shakir-007/README.md

 <h1 align="center">Hi 👋, I'm Mohd Shakir</h1>
 <h3 align="center">Devops Engineer</h3>
-<P>I'm working in Rayna Tours as Devops Engineer, and also creating Non prod, prod Environment for dev, test, uat.
+<P>I'm working in Rayna Tours as Devops Engineer, Experienced in working with AWS and Azure, with hands-on involvement in deploying and managing cloud infrastructure.
+Proficient in services like EC2, S3, IAM, VPC (AWS) and Azure VMs, Storage Accounts, and Resource Groups.
+Skilled in implementing scalable solutions, automating deployments, and ensuring cloud best practices in production environments.
 I'm also discovering the latest trends in frontend development.</P>

 - 💬 Ask me about **Devops** && **AWS, Azure cloud services & Frontend Development**